 Online GMAT Exam: Reaction

 GMAC’s launch of its online GMAT test followed its rival, the Educational Testing Service (ETS), announcing its own at-home testing solution for the GRE.
-GMAC is also working to bring the Executive Assessment—an admission test for EMBA candidates—online by the end of April.
+GMAC has also launched the Executive Assessment Online, an admission test for EMBA candidates.

 The launch of the GMAT Online Exam should be good news for candidates who have already spent several months preparing for the tricky GMAT test.

-Kaplan, the test prep company, has reported that the level of interest in the online GMAT and GRE tests rivals the time when the exams switched from paper-and-pencil to a digital format, and there are calls for the temporary online GMAT solution to become a permanent one.
+Kaplan, the test prep company, reports that the level of interest in the online GMAT and GRE tests rivals the time when the exams switched from paper-and-pencil to a digital format, and there are calls for the temporary online GMAT solution to become a permanent one.